AuzL-CDN/project-ingot-535e5cfc/docs/GitHub-Deployment-Workflow.md

 **Workflow**:
 1. Create feature branches from `develop`
-2. Make changes in Lovable or local IDE
 3. Create Pull Request to `develop`
 4. Review and test
 5. Merge to `develop`